Holding a patient's hand.

 Tuesday, April 22, 2025

 What’s lost in the translation from writer to physician?
 My life as an undergraduate was very different — as a Creative Writing major at the University of Chicago, I read anywhere from Toni Morrison to Rachel Cuskin, pieces on miscarriage masked in metaphor and viscerally vengeful angels.
-I wrote about ginkgo trees in ancient China, friends going through heartbreak, a baggie of cashews dropped on the job.

-Part of the writing process was letting everything give me pause and catch my breath.
 There’s a story by James Baldwin: in conversation, when a painter told him to look down at a span of water, all he saw at first was water.
 The painter told him to look again, and suddenly he saw “oil on the water and the city reflected in the puddle.”

 According to Baldwin, this painter “taught [him] how to see, and how to trust what [he] saw.
 Painters have often taught writers how to see.”
 Per Baldwin, the crux of writing is not translation but rather apprehension.
 To skillfully capture the marvel of things, whether by word or color, one must first know to appreciate what they see.

 So I took strongly to the minutiae of the day-to-day; describing small details felt like one of those delightful secret languages from girlhood.
 Perseverating on the tiny wonderful elements, propping up their likeness in text — it all held a wondrous quality.
+Yet I went on to doubt this practice when I first stepped into the anatomy lab.

-On the other hand, I found myself frozen by the sight of a dissected hand peeking through an unzippered slip.
-Like a rotor, questions came to mind: what did that hand hold, the morning its owner passed?
+Incoming first-year medical students were given a tour of the lab with donors, and from a cursory glance, it looked like others were managing the walkthrough competently.
+Meanwhile, I found myself frozen by the sight of a dissected hand peeking through an unzippered slip.
+Like a rotor, questions came to mind: what did that hand hold the morning its owner passed?
 Did it like to be warmed around a cup of coffee, or in the clasp of a loved one?
 What dreams had it helped accomplish, and what still lay out of grasp?

-Now a fourth year medical student, I’ve seen death, centrally and peripherally, far more times.
-The mother of a son with brain cancer tearfully asked me how she was to lift her son onto his hospice bed; he was so tall and she was not.
+Now a fourth year medical student, I’ve witnessed death unfolding, centrally and peripherally, far more times.
+The mother of a son with brain cancer tearfully asked me how she was to lift him onto the hospice bed.
+A quiet man at the Emergency Department had liver enzymes higher than any I’d ever seen, and months later passed away before gaining admission to a rehabilitation facility.

 There’s a quote by the artist Yoko Ono in her book “Grapefruit,” where she says “when you leave things, you leave your spirit behind too.
 But if you don’t leave them, you age.”
-What is to be done when leaving things ages you?